Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 Grief is a natural response to loss.
 It is the emotional pain one feels when something or someone significant is taken away.

-There are different types of grief.
-Grief is not limited to the loss of a loved one; it can also arise from the end of a relationship, the loss of a job, health challenges, traumatic experiences, or any other significant life changes.
+I always thought that grief means grieving the loss of a loved one, but grief is not limited to the loss of a loved one; it can also arise from the end of a relationship, the loss of a job, health challenges, traumatic experiences throughout life, or any other significant life changes.

 The pain of grief can feel hugely overwhelming, and it is an experience that affects everyone differently.